-- 10. This tiny bird has a white stripe above and black stripe through the eye.
-Call is very nasal

-- 11. Favorite food of 16.
-Across

-- 14. favorite food of 2 down and 12 across
+- above and black stripe through the canaries eye.
+Call is very nasal - 11.
+Favorite food of 16.
+Across 14. favorite food of 2 down and 12 across

 ACROSS

 - 3. This is the only one of this species with a brown cap, back and sides - 4.
 Only Thrush with the habit of slowly raising its tail several times a minute - 5.
 Color of this Hawk's tail - 8.
 This bird features prominently in First Nations legends